Mitartesio/thesis/README.md

 The algorithm is implemented as an extension to the **Java Pathfinder (JPF)** core and is realized through custom `Search` and `Listener` classes.

+** Note that this thesis project was created in collaboration with my thesis partners and done on our university githubs.
+Meaning this is a copied repo of the original. **

 ## Running Experiments

 This project includes experiments comparing the proposed approach against